opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 We specify the area of interest using the :code:`aoi.geojson` file, which can be loaded with :code:`geopandas`.

-The area of interest is the southern part of Isla Isabela, one of the islands in the Galapagos.
+The area of interest is the island of La Gomera, one of the Canary Islands.

 .. image:: ../_static/tutorial-images/odc-stac/aoi.png
  :width: 600
- :alt: A satellite image of Isla Isabela, with the area of interest shown as a yellow bounding box.
+ :alt: A map of La Gomera with satellite imagery, with the area of interest shown as a yellow bounding box.
  :align: center

 | Type the following into the empty cell below the **Area of interest** heading:

 .. code-block:: python

-   aoi = gpd.read_file("aoi.geojson")
+   desired_aoi = gpd.read_file("aoi.geojson")
-   aoi_geometry = aoi.iloc[0].geometry
+   desired_aoi_geometry = desired_aoi.iloc[0].geometry

 When you have finished, run the cell by pressing :code:`Shift+Enter` on your keyboard.